EdmundGoodman/Warwick_modelling/writeup/writeup.md

 ![SIR Graph](./diagrams/SIR_graph.png)

-A diagram of the SIR model.
-Image source: [1]
+Above shows a graph of the SIR model over time.
+Image source: [2]

 Our custom model extends this concept by adding more "compartments" for additional states people can take when they are infected with increasingly antibiotic resistant pathogens.

-There are already examples of models of this extended class for examining antibiotic resistance in E. coli [2] [3] [4], showing that it is a suitable methodology for this problem.
+There are already examples of models of this extended class for examining antibiotic resistance in E. coli [3] [4] [5], showing that it is a suitable methodology for this problem.
 However, we believe that a custom model written from scratch was required to integrate the mechanism of the product being used.

 ### Implementation